-L’Għarix has its own large private cave where group sessions and workshops, and guided meditations are conducted.
+L’Għarix has its own large private cave where group sessions, workshops, and guided meditations are conducted.
 The cave is older than the temples themselves and is a place of natural healing energy.
-In ancient times the temples and caves were said to be used by the goddesses and priestesses and the art of connecting to nature with ceremonies and rituals were a part of daily life.
+In ancient times the temples and caves were said to be used by the goddesses and priestesses.
+The art of connecting to nature with ceremonies and rituals were a part of daily life.

 One-on-one sessions are held in the private studio.
 Retreat guests can make use of the stunning outdoor pool area, indoor relaxation area and the cave for reflection and private meditation.